Left or Right Side? Self-understanding vs Self-deception: An introduction to the “Conscience Chart,” Part I.

 Savior and yet, if he does not confront his past, Destroyer…

-The Sphinx, as we remember, was an absolutely brutal creature.
-Herself the daughter of Typhon (the Storm-giant) and Echidna (the "Mother of All Monsters"), she was the literal offspring of chaos and violence.
-She is the archetype of the “Devouring Mother” who dominates her offspring through unremitting control (C. G. Jung, Symbols of Transformation in CW 5, §§260–270).
-And though she, in one sense nurtures her children, she ultimately dominates them, threatening to, as it were, swallow their ego whole.
+Viewed as the archetype of the “Devouring Mother,” she dominates her offspring through unremitting control (C. G. Jung, Symbols of Transformation in CW 5, §§260–270).
+And though she, in one sense nurtures her children, she ultimately dominates them, threatening at every moment to swallow their ego whole.

-In our modern context, she might be the overbearing ‘soccer’ or ‘homeschool mom’ who keeps children under her tight control in a way that prevents any genuine development outside of her dominance.
-She rules over the mount of their home, controlling her household through her riddles.
+And to apply it to our modern context, we could say that she is the overbearing ‘soccer’ or ‘homeschool mom’, who keeps children under her tight control in a way that prevents any genuine development outside of her dominance.

-But what is more, her sister was Hydra, the multi-headed serpent of proliferating trauma.
+Her sister, we discover, was the Hydra, the multi-headed serpent of proliferating trauma.
 Cut off one head and two more grow up in its place.

 As in to say, fail to address the root cause and more pathologies emerge.

-If we experience intense chest pain or back pain or vertigo or panic attacks or insomnia and go to our physician who simply orders labs and imaging then prescribes medications, the symptoms may improve but two more worse pathologies may grow up in its place.
+If we have sudden chest pain or worsening back pain or new vertigo or a wave of panic attacks or unremitting insomnia…and if our provider simply orders labs or imaging and prescribes medications, the symptoms may temporarily improve but two more worse pathologies may grow up in its place.

 From Hydra to Cerberus: The deepening layers of the unconscious

-But going still further, the brother of the Sphinx was Cerberus, the three-headed dog that guarded the Underworld.
-The vicious guardian, we might say, of our personal, familial and cultural unconscious worlds…who ‘barks’ and ‘bites back’ whenever we get too close to the truths we’ve so effectively buried.
+Going still further, the brother of the Sphinx was Cerberus, the three-headed dog that guarded the Underworld.
+The vicious guardian, we might say, of our personal, familial and cultural, unconscious worlds…who ‘barks’ and ‘bites back’ whenever we get too close to the truths we have so effectively buried (our personal unconscious).

 The riddle of the Sphinx

-The Sphinx, we learn, had been sent to Thebes by the gods as a punishment for the crimes of the previous King, Laius.
-Setting herself upon Mount Phikion, she ruled over the city through psychological and physical terror.
+The Sphinx, we learn, had been sent to Thebes by the gods as a punishment for the crimes of the previous King Laius.
+Setting herself upon Mount Phikion, she ruled over the city through physical and psychological terror.

 Demanding a deadly “toll” for passage, she spoke a riddle to every passerby.
-If they solved it, they could pass unharmed.
-If they failed, they would be strangled (the word, sphingein, from which her name is derived, means to ‘strangle’).
-With their hope of solving her riddles lost, they were then eaten alive—whole.
+If they solved it, they could pass through unharmed.
+If they failed, they would be strangled (the word, sphingein, from which her name is derived, means to ‘strangle’) and then consumed alive (as it were, being already dead).

 This sort of psychological oppression was incredibly unique because it gave the victim a false sense of agency.
 That is to say, they had the "opportunity" to save themselves through their intellectual powers, yet lacked the wisdom to do so.
 This is a critically important dimension of the play and will serve only to heighten its dramatic irony—intellect without truth will bring total blindness.

-The Sphinx, however, before the start of the play’s drama, had been overcome by the mysterious newcomer, Oedipus, who, for his answer to her famous riddle, has now ascended to kingship.
+The Sphinx, however, before the start of the play’s drama, had been overcome by the mysterious newcomer, Oedipus, who, for his answer to her famous riddle, had ascended to the royal throne.

 Her riddle: